Real Life Guitar, vol. 1

 - Summery below -

-"99% of all guitar players hurt themselves by holding their instrument incorrectly."
+"99% of all guitar players hurt themselves by holding their instrument incorrectly, even classical players."
 Jim Greeninger

 A few rules should be followed to correct bad habits or problems we have learned from others.